Reality Bites

-Reality Bites is a 1994 American romantic comedy-drama film written by Helen Childress and directed by Ben Stiller in the latter's feature directorial debut.
-It stars Winona Ryder, Ethan Hawke and Stiller, with supporting roles by Janeane Garofalo and Steve Zahn.
-The plot follows Lelaina (Ryder), an aspiring videographer working on a documentary called Reality Bites about the disenchanted lives of her friends and roommates.
-Their challenges exemplify some of the career and lifestyle choices faced by Generation X.
+Reality Bites is a 1994 American romantic comedy-drama film written by Helen Childress and directed by Ben Stiller in his feature directorial debut.
+It stars Winona Ryder, Ethan Hawke, and Stiller, with supporting roles by Janeane Garofalo and Steve Zahn.
+The film follows an aspiring videographer, working on a documentary about the disenchanted lives of her friends and roommates.